View

 Always specify at least one size characteristic when calling this method.
 Pass

-arguments.The size proposed to this view is the size proposed to the frame, limited by any constraints specified, and with any ideal dimensions specified replacing any corresponding unspecified dimensions in the proposal.
+nilor leave out a characteristic to indicate that the frame should adopt this view’s sizing behavior, constrained by the other non-nilarguments.The size proposed to this view is the size proposed to the frame, limited by any constraints specified, and with any ideal dimensions specified replacing any corresponding unspecified dimensions in the proposal.

 If no minimum or maximum constraint is specified in a given dimension, the frame adopts the sizing behavior of its child in that dimension.
 If both constraints are specified in a dimension, the frame unconditionally adopts the size proposed for it, clamped to the constraints.
 Otherwise, the size of the frame in either dimension is: